Nonparametric Identification of Demand without Exogenous Product Characteristics: Relationship between completeness and faithfulness

 \begin{prop} Under \cref{as:completeness,as:exogenous,as:invert,as:smoothness}, for any integrable $H (\delta, P)$, if $\E[H(\delta, P) \mid X, Z] \in \mathcal K$, then $H (\delta, P) = H(\delta)$ for some $H(\delta)$.
 As a result, price counterfactuals are identified. \end{prop}

-While the assumptions in \Cref{sec:model-p} can be rationalized by economic restrictions on firm price-setting, \cref{as:smoothness} is more statistical in nature.
-We view \cref{prop:model_delta} as an existence proof that restrictions on $\delta \mid X$ alone can prove faithfulness from completeness.
-Moreover, \cref{as:smoothness} is not knife-edge in nature, strongly suggesting that it can be further relaxed to allow for more flexible models for $\delta \mid X$.
-Overall, the combination of results in this section confirms that faithfulness can hold without either economic or statistical assumptions.
+Unlike \cref{lemma:finite}, which requires an exact equivalence in the number of support points of $\delta$ and $X$, \cref{as:smoothness} is not knife-edge in nature---suggesting that it can be further relaxed to allow for more flexible models for $\delta \mid X$.
+Overall, the combination of results in \Cref{subsec:C_to_F} confirms that faithfulness can follow from completeness without strong economic or statistical assumptions.
 We expect that many other sufficient conditions for faithfulness exist as well.